bobbyshaw/tomrobertshaw.net/_posts/2014-04-26-april-2014-ecommerce-survey.md

 <h4 style='display: block; font-size: larger; font-weight: bold; text-align:center;'><a href="mailto:me@tomrobertshaw.net">Purchase a dataset</a></h4>

 For each site the Alexa site rank and the eCommerce platform are provided.
-Additionally, a DNS lookup is conducted and provides IP and hosing network and country where available.
+Additionally, a DNS lookup is conducted and provides IP and hosting network and country where available.

 e.g.